Our Management & staff

 Charlotte Rayani

 Charlotte Rayani joined our management team as a Family Advocate and Development Coordinator in 2014.
-She helps problem-solve, brain storm and specialises in research and quality assurance.
-Charlotte is a qualified dementia mapper.

 Health Care Consultant: Victoria Tischler